Find a Yacht

 If you like ancient history, then check out the acropolis of Kastelli above Skala (it’s mainly ruins, but you get a good view of the town from the hilltop).

 Skala town itself started as five or six grand holiday homes for a bunch of super-rich families, but has developed through the years to become a welcoming haven for tourists, with some beautiful waterfront bars and cafes.

 Day 4.
 Skala to Lipsi – 11 nM

 Lipsi is off the beaten track, so it is about as remote and unspoilt as you can get.
-It used to be a place you could only reach if you had your own boat, but the land-lubbers are catching up, and there’s now daily ferries from Leros, and a small amount of tourist accommodation.
+It used to be a place you could only reach if you had your own boat, but the land-lubbers are catching up and there’s now daily ferries from Leros, as well as a small amount of tourist accommodation.

 People mainly come for the crystal-clear waters and the secluded and beautiful beaches (which used to have a reputation for being popular with naturists, but not so much these days).

 Day 5.
 Lipsi to Vathi (Kalymnos) – 26 nM